run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >
 > `runai submit test-np -p team-a -i ubuntu --service-type nodeport --port 30000:7070`
 >
+> This flag supports more than one `service-type`.
+Multiple service types are supported in CSV style using multiple instances of the same option and commas to separate the values for them.
+>
+> For example:
+>
+>`runai submit test-np -p team-a -i ubuntu --service-type nodeport,port=30000:7070 --service-type external-url,port=30001`
+>
+>`runai submit test-np -p team-a -i ubuntu --service-type nodeport,port=30000:7070,port=9090 --service-type external-url,port=8080,custom-url=https://my.domain.com/url`
+>

+#### --port `<stringArray>`

+> Expose ports from the Job container.
+You can use a port number (for example 9090) or use the numbers of `hostport:containerport` (for example, 30000:7070).

 #### --custom-url `<string>`

-> An optional argument that specifies a custom URL when using the `external URL` service type.
+> An optional argument that specifies a custom URL when using the `external-url` service type.
 If not provided, the system will generate a URL automatically.

 ### Access Control